|

 Waiting Period – Or Not!

-Once all your aloes are separated, you have a choice.
-You can either leave them out to dry and heal for up to a week, or you can immediately repot them.
-Leaving them to heal for at least a few hours may help them grow healthy and strong, since it reduces the chance of them picking up a disease during transplanting.
+Once all your aloe pups are separated, you have a choice.
+You can either leave them out to dry and heal for up to a week, or you can immediately repot them in the new container.
+Leaving them to heal for at least a few hours may help them grow healthy and strong, since it reduces the chance of them picking up a disease or getting transplant shock.
 However, I’ve directly transplanted mine for many years and never had one die, so it’s all up to you and how much risk you want to take.

-To leave it to heal, brush as much dirt off the roots as possible and leave it in a warm area with indirect light for up to a week.
+To leave it to heal, brush as much old soil off the roots as possible and leave it in a warm area with full sun for up to a week.
+A south-facing window is an excellent spot.
 Otherwise, brush off as much of the dirt as possible and proceed immediately to the next step.

 Potting Procedure

-When you’re ready to repot (whether that’s immediately or after letting it sit), fill your chosen pot about halfway with potting soil.
-You can add a few rocks to the bottom of the pot to help with drainage and to save on how much potting soil you use.
+When you’re ready to repot (whether that’s immediately or after letting it sit), fill your new pot about halfway with well-draining soil.
+You can add a few rocks to the bottom of the pot to help with drainage and to save on how much new soil you use.

 Adjust your pup to make it stand upright in the center (some have grown sideways) and add soil around the outside.
 Don’t plant it deeper than it was growing before.
-Pack the dirt in tightly to keep the plant upright.
+Pack the fresh soil in tightly to keep the plant upright.
+By the end, your soil level should be close to the rim of the pot.

 After you’ve transplanted, you don’t need to water for two or three days.
-New aloe transplants need time to settle into their new home before being watered.
-When you do water, always let the plant dry out before watering again.
+New aloe transplants need time to settle into their new home before receiving too much moisture.
+When you do water, always let the plant dry out before watering again to avoid root rot.
 Stick your finger in to see if it’s still damp first.
 If it is, wait longer before watering.
+Aloes always prefer dry conditions to getting too much water, especially when they’ve been recently introduced to a new environment.
+(Check out the full guide on watering aloe vera plants and fixing an over or underwatered plant.)

-Keep your new aloe in a warm, sunny location, and watch it grow for years to come!
+Keep your new aloe in a warm location with indirect sunlight, and watch it grow for a long time to come!

 Enjoy Your Aloe!

 Aloes are incredibly easy to transplant and keep alive.
-They’re almost foolproof – I have one that only gets watered occasionally, has never lived in direct sunlight, and was transplanted in regular dirt from the garden (gasp!) rather than potting soil because I didn’t have any at the time.
+They’re almost foolproof – I have one that only gets watered occasionally, has lived in indirect light all its life, and was transplanted in regular garden soil (gasp!) rather than potting soil because I didn’t have any at the time.
 And guess what?
 After at least four years, it’s still here.
 Not super huge or super green, but it’s alive and has even grown a few pups!

 And if you’re like me and have WAY too many after transplanting all the pups, consider giving some away or putting them in unexpected places.
 They make excellent inexpensive gifts for friends and family, especially for those who enjoy plants but don’t think they have a green thumb.
 You can also take your spares to work – either enjoy them as office plants or leave a few out for coworkers to take.